 One of the main benefits of hashtags is that you can see what’s popular and join the conversation.

 In fact, many brands and businesses use trending topics as a way to introduce themselves to a wider audience.
 While it’s quite a successful tactic, be warned not to start spamming.
 It’s more appropriate to stay focused on taking part in the conversation than to shoehorn an advertisement into it.

 Especially like when Gap decided that Hurricane Sandy would be a great moment to tell people about their convenient online shopping site.

-Or maybe, when Kenneth Cole decided to make a light joke at Egypt’s uprising crisis:
+Or when Kenneth Cole decided to make a light joke at Egypt’s uprising crisis:

-As you can see, hashtags can be a fun way to chat to new people and get a little attention back onto your business at the same time.
-But if you don’t have proper salon & spa hashtag etiquette, then they could also backfire rather quickly.
-Having the wrong approach to social media hashtagging can be hazardous – your salon or spa hashtag might end up trending, but for the wrong reasons!
+Be smart.
+People are curious, they’ll come around to looking you up anyways.
+All in all, hashtags can be a fun way to chat with new people and get a little attention back onto your business at the same time.
+But if you don’t have proper etiquette, then it could backfire pretty quickly.
+Having the wrong approach can be hazardous – your salon or spa hashtag might end up trending, but for the wrong reasons!